 We would also suggest that you insist on him taking some payment in stages so there can be no possible excuse for him running out of money before he finishes.

-Using an agreed payment schedule is the least expensive way of paying the builder and this contract forbids and requests for payment other than those outlined and dated in the signed contract.
-Ensure your payment schedule details exactly what is to be paid at which stage.
+Using an agreed payment schedule is the least expensive way of paying the builder.
+The Desired Outcome Building Contract contract forbids any requests for payment other than those outlined and dated in the signed contract.
+It also ensure your payment schedule details exactly what is to be paid at which stage.

 Why should a good contractor have to spend his own money buying materials for your house?
 He may get 30 days' credit from material suppliers but will have to pay himself and his men on time.

-Trying to eliminate cowboy activity by not paying until the end can ensure that your contractor will rush through a job without concern for detail in order to get paid.
+Trying to eliminate cowboy activity by not paying until the end could mean that your contractor will rush through a job without concern for detail in order to get paid.

 If you take your contractor to the merchants, it will be you who is paying.
 You will get no discount because you have no account.
 The contractor however may be able to reclaim the discount later as it was he who arranged the sale.
 You can miss out big time while the builder picks up reseller commissions.

 You are in this together and you both want to achieve exactly the same result - a good job for a fair price!
 If you start the contract with mistrust it will end badly, if it does indeed actually end!

 1 in 3 home improvers get involved with cowboy builders.
 Of that 33% - 75% have tried to cut corners by demanding cheaper and cheaper quotes and arranging ″cash deals″ with the builders.
 Cash deals, with no contracts, usually mean no come-back for the client when things go wrong.